Big Red Riding Hood: Casting

 Cheryl Yang had to play a shy woman for the series.
-She last acted in 2012 series Once Upon a Love with Sunny Wang and Matt Wu.
+She last acted in the 2012 series Once Upon a Love with Sunny Wang and Matt Wu.

 Broadcast

 Soundtrack

 The Big Red Riding Hood OST EP (大紅帽與小野狼 偶像劇音樂選輯 (EP)) CD was released on May 24, 2013 by various artists under Forward Music Taiwan.
 It contains four songs.
 The opening theme song, "Fantasy Paradise" by A-fu was not included in the OST, while the ending theme song, "Me&U" by A-fu was the first track of the EP.

 Track listing

 Insert Songs

 The following lists the songs that were inserted into the drama, but not included in the original soundtrack.
 It includes the opening song "Fantasy Paradise" by A-fu.

 Episode ratings

 The viewers' survey was conducted by AGB Nielsen.